Without proper contract tracking, teams can miss deadlines, overlook key obligations, or leave important stakeholders out of the loop.

 With contract tracking, stakeholders can easily monitor a contract’s progress without having to contact other employees, departments, or organizations.

-A simple check-up doesn’t need to take four emails, three phone calls, and two working days to receive an answer.
+A simple check-in shouldn’t require four emails, three phone calls, and two working days to get an answer.

 All stakeholders have access to the contract, and all access is logged.